tuura/plato/doc/manual.md

 Line 3

-This is where a user can begin to define their concepts. “`circuit`” must begin the line, but after this, a user can choose what characters they wish to represent their signals.
+This is where a user can begin to define their concepts. `circuit` must begin the line, but after this, a user can choose what characters they wish to represent their signals.
 In this case, we use `a`, `b` and `c`.
 Whatever number of signals appear in the system, each one must have a character representation.
-Following the equals sign, “=”, we now start defining concepts.
+Following the equals sign, `=`, we now start defining concepts.
 Here, any form of concepts can be used; signal-, gate- or protocol-level concepts.
 Or, a user can define their own concepts below, following where, and include the names of these concepts here.
 This can allow for a more concise and